List of diminutives by language: Austro-Bavarian

-In Bavarian and Austrian German, the -l or -erl suffix can replace almost any usual German diminutive.
+In Austro-Bavarian, the -l or -erl suffix can replace almost any usual German diminutive.
 For example, the standard word for 'girl' in German is Mädchen and, while Mädchen is still used frequently in Austrian German, a more colloquial "cute" usage would be Mädl, Madl or Mäderl.
 It is regular for Austrians to replace the normal Bisschen ('a little' as in "Can I have a little more?") with Bissel.
 This has become a very distinctive feature of Austrian German.
 Contrary to the previous section, umlaut are not used that frequently (Gurke - Gürkchen vs. Gurkerl).

 A familiar example of the -erl diminutive is Nannerl, the childhood name of Maria Anna Mozart, the sister of the celebrated composer.
 Historically, some common Austro-Bavarian surnames were also derived from (clipped) first names using the -l suffix; for example, (Jo)hann > Händl, Man(fred) > Mändl (both with epenthetic d and umlaut), (Gott)fried > Friedl, and so on.